 - Information gathering-How well did you gather the facts?
 Was any relevant data missed that would have aided you in your decision-making?

 - Analysis-What decisions did you make and how effective where they?

 - Reaction-What was your team’s reaction time?

 - Evaluation-Using a scale of one to five, how well did you rank in each of the above?

 - Success-How well did your crisis plan work?
 What impact did it have on employee morale and/or the public’s image of you?

 There are any number of emergencies that can occur and it is critical you, your facilities management team and the entire company are ready for them all.
 Your company’s security and image is riding on your team’s reaction.
+A facility management software can help streamline all of the above.
 Avoid complacency by simulating various crises throughout the year.
 This will keep your team on their toes, ready for any scenario that might come up.
-Look for our follow-up blog next week to find out what steps to take following a workplace crisis.